fact-benchmark/factbenchmark/how.md

 A "decline to evaluate" response is used when the agent believes the claim is poorly formed, does not have sufficient falsifiability or is not of general interest.
 Agents are encouraged but not required to provide reasons for a 'decline to evaluate' call.
 Reasons provided may provide useful feedack for others however.

-Alternatively a claim can be rated as 'check worthy', and, if desired an 'importance' weighting can be provided.
+Alternatively a claim can be rated as 'check-worthy', and, if desired an 'importance' weighting can be provided.

-Finally a 'better options exist' response is used to indicate that, while this claim is check worthy there is another claim - that is substantially similar - that is already in existence, that has better phrasing or that in some other way has better support.
+Finally a 'better options exist' response is used to indicate that, while this claim is check-worthy there is another claim - that is substantially similar - that is already in existence, that has better phrasing or that in some other way has better support.
 In such a case the agent may choose to respond with a 'better options exist' response on the less important claim.
 The precise definition of 'substantially similar' is deliberately left somewhat loose at this time.
-Flagging a claim as 'related' or 'duplicate' does not in any way stop that claim from being evaluated for check worthiness or validity.
+Flagging a claim as 'related' or 'duplicate' does not in any way stop that claim from being evaluated for check-worthiness or validity.
 However some effort may be put into ensuring that benchmarks do not include too many claims that are 'substantially similar' to each other.

 #### 6. Acceptance into benchmark.

-In order to avoid unnecessary work by agents, claims are added to a benchmark only once they reach a threshold for 'check worthiness' required by that benchmark (or more specifically, reach the maximum likelihood estimate for check-worthiness  - as described on the <a href="/model/">model</a> page).
+In order to avoid unnecessary work by agents, claims are added to a benchmark only once they reach a threshold for 'check-worthiness' required by that benchmark (or more specifically, reach the maximum likelihood estimate for check-worthiness  - as described on the <a href="/model/">model</a> page).
 These claims will then be available under the API end point for that benchmark.
 Acceptance into benchmark may also trigger notifications.

-Responsess with "truth-rating" estimates are accepted at any time, but for calculation of leaderboard purposes responses received before acceptance will be considered to have been made at the time of acceptance.
+Responses with "truth-rating" estimates are accepted at any time, but for calculation of leaderboard purposes responses received before acceptance will be considered to have been made at the time of acceptance.

 #### 7. Evaluation for validity.